 I spent the early part of my adult career in active duty with the Air Force, so I developed strong feelings for defending and supporting the Constitution.
 Throughout law school and the various internships I had in law school, I realized that there is a lot of constitutional law in criminal defense.
 The issues are very interesting to me, and I believe that the individual needs strong protection from the state.
 I see that as a huge responsibility and something very interesting to me.
 It’s important to stand up for people and protect their rights.

-What Are The Top Misconceptions About Being Arrested For A Crime?
+The Top Misconceptions About Being Arrested For A Crime

 Most people believe that they’ll be going to jail.
 However, that’s not the case in the vast majority of situations that I’ve handled with my clients or potential clients.
 People who are facing jail time, generally, are either people who have committed a particularly heinous crime, or people who have a significant criminal record.
 The state usually isn’t looking to put somebody in jail automatically for the first offense.
 People are given multiple chances to get on their right path before they’re sentenced to jail.

-How Do People Usually Incriminate Themselves In A Criminal Case?
+How People Usually Incriminate Themselves In A Criminal Case

 There are two primary ways that people can incriminate themselves.
 The first is talking to the police or to anybody else about their case.
 The second is giving the police permission to search their car or their belongings.
 With regards to people talking to the police, many people think that they’re going to talk themselves out of an arrest.
 However, that’s usually not true.
 Most of the time people are not only going to talk themselves into jail, but they’re most likely talking themselves into additional charges.
 The best thing you can do if you’re arrested or are in custody is to not say anything to the police, because you’re offering them evidence that they don’t have.